 The doping control process

 Doping control of humans (also known as testing or sample collection) follows rigorous rules established by World Antidoping Agency (WADA), which supports the principals of human rights and proportionality.
-Doping control rules for dogs are not only affected by WADA requirements, but also by legal and veterinarian requirements for animals.
+Doping control rules for dogs are not only affected by WADA requirements, but also by legal and veterinarian requirements for animals and animal welfare.